mahmoudkhaled9/change-font-angular-app/README.md

  <img src="screen.png">

 ## Development server
+Run `npm install` to download the node_modules file

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.